vihaan-that/OpsManCTF_Readme/README.md

 Once you've cloned the repository and are comfortable switching between commits, you're ready to dive into the levels.

+### Step 1.1: Clone the repository assigned to you, and explore the commits.

 ### Step 2: Running Each Level
 Each level is structured as a separate commit with a dedicated file.
 Here’s how to start each level: